 We had heard about DDR a while back, I believe on the Today show, where there was a segment on kids who lost weight while playing DDR.
 Then our friend [Jenny](http://raingirl3179.livejournal.com/) mentioned using it as part of her excercise regimen, so we thought it sounded intriguing.
 We finally got a chance to play on Martha’s Vineyard, when the Lyttles had it in their cottage.
 They had the Xbox version, which has some really great songs.
 Later on, we went up to Jenny’s apartment and tried her version, on the PS2, with the workout mode.
 After that, we decided that we had to get it. 🙂

 We ended up going with the Xbox version because we felt that it had more enjoyable songs, and that is key in our enjoyment of the game.
-Since we didn’t have any video games already, we didn’t have a particular loyalty to a gaming platform.
+Since we didn’t have any video games already, we didn’t have a particular loyalty to a gaming platform no matter whether good or bad.
 Surprisingly, I was pragmatic enough to let slide the fact that the Xbox is manufactured by Microsoft. 🙂 It certainly works well enough to play DDR, which is the only thing we have plans to use it for.

 The game is really a lot of fun, and it is, as best I can tell, a very good workout.
 We have workout mode turned on, which is a game-wide mode that tracks calories burned during any type of game play.
 You input your weight, which it uses in a fairly simplistic calculation to determine calories burned.
 After you complete each dance session, your calories burned are summarized.
 You can also track your daily calorie burn record in the main Workout Mode menu.
 It draws a pretty graph, and it also charts your weight over time (assuming that you edit your weight in the game as you take the measurements on your own).